squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

       that :g:`[B < A => n <> m]`.

-   If multiple occurences of hashes occur in the biframe element, the first one is targeted by default.
-Calling the tactic with an optional :n:`@term_pat` allows to target a specific hash occurence.
+   If multiple occurrences of hashes occur in the biframe element, the first one is targeted by default.
+Calling the tactic with an optional :n:`@term_pat` allows to target a specific hash occurrence.

    Latest formal Squirrel description: :cite:`bkl23hal`.